Search

 Award compensatory draft picks in dynasty leagues to compensate injuries: In recent years, there have been several high profile players that have gone down with injury early in the season.
 And if you were one of the unfortunate souls to draft said players, you likely kissed your championship aspirations goodbye.
 But if you are in a dynasty league, you might consider giving relief to those teams who suffered catastrophic injuries.
 For example, maybe you award an extra third-round pick to a team who lost its first-round pick the prior year for at least six games.
 Maybe you give a seventh-round pick if a team lost its third- or fourth-round pick the previous year for more than six games.
 You can play around with the formula however you want, but in essence it gives a morale boost to the teams who had to suffer through a painfully disappointing and boring season the year prior.

-Radicalize scoring system to make all positions about equal value: I’m a traditionalist, so I will never abandon the kicker position as some leagues are now doing out there.
-But in most fantasy drafts, smart owners will wait til the last few rounds to take their kickers.
+Radicalize scoring system to make all positions about equal value: In most fantasy drafts, smart owners will wait until the last few rounds to take their kickers.
 And why?
 Because kickers are interchangeable and dispensable.
 Likewise, defenses are usually taken in the mid-to-late rounds.
 Only a few quarterbacks and tight ends are taken early.
 What do you see in the first three rounds?
 An avalanche of running backs and wide receivers come flying off the board.
 One novel idea is to tweak the scoring rules in a manner that puts the best quarterback on par with the best running back, wide receiver, tight end, kicker and defense.
-Could you imagine a kicker being taken in the first round (if you’re a Raiders fan, of course you can)?
-It seems outlandish, but if you tweak the scoring rules enough, it could actually be good strategy.
+Could you imagine a kicker being taken in the first round? — If you’re a Raiders fan, of course you can.
+It seems outlandish, but if you tweak the scoring rules enough, it could actually create some unique strategies.

 Combine daily/weekly fantasy sports with head-to-head leagues: Some fantasy owners really enjoy the latest craze of daily, or — in the case of football — weekly fantasy leagues.
 You get to select a whole new lineup each week so you aren’t stuck with an underperforming roster for 13 weeks.
 Other fantasy owners prefer the traditional league types where you draft a team in August and play a different opponent each week throughout the season.
 Why not combine both concepts?
 You still create a schedule where you compete against one other owner each week of your season, but now you get the fun of selecting a whole new team each week.